 - Information and booklets on all aspects of living with and beyond cancer

-- Help to arrange free and local counselling and complementary therapy appointments with Cancer Support Scotland
+- Free and local counselling and complementary therapy appointments with Cancer Support Scotland

-- Putting you in touch with your local Macmillan Benefits Adviser who can help with your financial worries
+- Appointments with your local Macmillan Benefits Adviser who can help with financial worries

 - Direct you to good quality internet sites for cancer information and support

-- Help to access a wide range of other local services such as carers support, physical activity, art classes and support groups.
+- Help to access a wide range of other local services such as Improving the Cancer Journey, carers support, physical activities, art classes, support groups and more.

 Annual Report 2018